-Failure to comply with the direction or to present identification to a University Officials acting in the performance of his/her duties is a violation of the Student Code of Conduct and will result in a referral to the Office of Residence Life or the Office of Student Conduct.
+Failure to comply with the direction or to present identification to University officials acting in the performance of their duties is a violation of the Student Code of Conduct and will result in a referral to the Office of Residence Life or the Office of Student Conduct.

-It is against the Student Code of Conduct to supply false information, such as name, age, etc., to University Officials who are acting in the performance of their duties.
+It is against the Student Code of Conduct to supply false information, such as name, age, etc. to University Officials who are acting in the performance of their duties.